arangodb/docs/3.10/installation-windows.md

 Installing using the Installer
 ------------------------------

-The default installation directory is *C:\Program Files\ArangoDB-3.x.x*.
+The default installation directory is `C:\Program Files\ArangoDB-3.x.x`.
 During the installation process you may change this.
-In the following description we will assume that ArangoDB has been installed in the location *&lt;ROOTDIR&gt;*.
+In the following description we will assume that ArangoDB has been installed in the location `<ROOTDIR>`.

 You have to be careful when choosing an installation directory.
 You need either write permission to this directory or you need to modify the configuration file